Xtrimmer/javabook/README.md

 I solved these programming exercises for practice and simply for the fun of it.
 Yes, I am a huge nerd ;)

-I hope they can be of use to other learning experience.
+I hope these solutions can be of use to others' learning experience.

 The Book can be found here:
 http://www.amazon.com/Intro-Programming-Comprehensive-Version-Edition/dp/0133761312